neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ### How the web works

-The internet is a large network of computers that communicate with each other.
-There are many different protocols that define the rules on how two machines communicate with each other.
-For us the `http` protocol is most important.
-Let us look at an example of how a client and a server communicate with each other:
+- [ ] The internet is a large network of computers that communicate with each other.
+- [ ] The communication between these many computers follows specific rules, that we call `protocols`
+- [ ] For us the `http` protocol is the most important one.

+Go to [excalidraw](https://excalidraw.com/) and draw the steps of communication that happen during the process of visiting a website via a browser.
+Explain step by step and draw the steps accordingly.

-Say we have a user that uses a browser to visit a website.
+Scenario: Say we have a user that uses a browser to visit a website.
 In that case the browser is the client and it communicates with a server that provides all necessary files (HTML, CSS, JS, images, fonts, etc.) to display the website.

-> 💡 Comment: This is a simplified example.
-It might very well be that the client needs to
-> communicate with multiple servers if some of the static resources (like fonts or images) are being
-> fetched from other domains.
+What happens there in detail, we will discuss now:

 1. The user types in the URL of a website, e.g.
    [https://www.neuefische.de](https://www.neuefische.de)